The Financial Logic of Concierge Medicine

 The interplay between retainer revenue and insurance revenue should be monitored with disciplined reporting.
 Practices should understand, with precision, what percentage of total revenue comes from retainers versus insurance collections, what the average insurance reimbursement per patient visit looks like, and how these numbers trend over time.
 This financial visibility enables strategic decisions about panel size adjustments, retainer pricing changes, and service scope modifications that keep the practice on a sustainable trajectory.

 Technology that integrates retainer management with insurance billing in a unified platform simplifies this financial complexity considerably.
-Rather than managing retainer collections through one system and insurance claims through another, a comprehensive EMR platform keeps both revenue streams visible and manageable within a single operational environment.
+Rather than managing retainer collections through one system and insurance claims through another, a comprehensive platform keeps both revenue streams visible and manageable within a single operational environment.

 Technology ROI: Quantifying the Return on Practice Technology